Create Career Paths in 7 Steps [or Lose Your Best Employees]

 7. Map Each Employee’s Career Path

-During the career mapping meeting, managers should discuss the employee’s goals and expectations.
+During the career mapping meeting, managers should discuss the employee’s short- and long- goals and expectations.
 That means you’ll need to train your managers if they aren’t already doing this.
-Managers will assess their performance.
+Managers will assess their performance and discuss the sequence of jobs going forward.
 Make sure your managers schedule ongoing training.
 Include the career map in the employee’s files.

 Career Paths Are Dynamic

-Career goals can be fluid.
+Career goals can be fluid and rarely follow a straight line.
 Hopefully, professionals discover new interests and aptitudes.

 Also consider your company’s roadmap.
 You may diversify or pivot.
 Stay flexible so your Career Path Program can evolve.
 In addition, review it frequently and update as necessary.